CPAP & CPAP Alternatives in Greenwich, CT

 What are CPAP alternatives?

-In addition, those patients who are unable to tolerate the CPAP and are non-compliant with treatment may also be eligible for alternative treatments to CPAP.
+In addition, those patients who are unable to tolerate the CPAP mask and are non-compliant with treatment may also be eligible for alternative treatments to CPAP.
 In some cases, cognitive behavioral therapy may be explored as a treatment option for non-compliant CPAP users before considering treatment alternatives, as this may improve compliance.

 - Lifestyle modifications may consist of losing weight, quitting smoking, exercising regularly, avoiding alcohol, and other changes based on an individual’s needs.